BLCM/wlmods/Apocalyptech/loot_changes/README.md

-Apocalyptech's Gear-Related WL Mods
+Apocalyptech's Loot-Related WL Mods
 ===================================

-Note that for mods which change part lists for gear, the mod will only apply to *newly-dropped* items.

 See the individual mod folders for full READMEs.

-- **Uniques are Legendary** - Changes the rarity of unique (usually blue/purple) items to be legendary instead.

-There's one directory in here which is an interactive utility, rather than a mod:

-- **Arbitrary Partlocks** - Given a balance object, interactively define partlocks for it.
+- **Early Bloomer**- Unlock all weapon types, elements, manufacturers, enchantments, etc, from the very beginning of the game.
+- **Expanded Legendary Pools** - Adds all legendary/unique items to the world drop pools.
+- **Starting Gear** - Some alternate contents for the initial starting gear pickups/chests, in Snoring Valley.

 Licenses
 ========